Johanne101/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 #### Using elements, ID's and classes

 <p>
+**Using a jQuery Selector for HTML using jQuery**:

+A selector of jQuery starts from the dollar($) sign with a parenthesis – `$()` after it.
+Below are the various selectors you can use to select and manipulate an HTML element.

 **The #id selector**

-A very common selector type is the ID based, which we saw in the "Hello, world" example.
+A very common selector type is the ID based.
 It uses the ID attribute of a HTML tag to locate the desired element.
 An ID should be unique, so you should only use this selector when you wish to locate a single, unique element.
-To locate an element with a specific ID, write a hash character, followed by the ID of the element you wish to locate
+To locate an element with a specific ID, write a hash character, followed by the ID of the element you wish to locate.
 </p>

 ##### Syntax